 Compliance

 As an internationally successful company, we operate in many different political systems and jurisdictions.
 Protecting and maintaining HOCHTIEF’s reputation is a top priority for us.
 Every employee must therefore be capable of doing the right thing.
 Illegal company practices must be avoided without any exception.
-HOCHTIEF has therefore introduced a Compliance System in order to counter this challenge in the best possible way.
+HOCHTIEF has therefore introduced a Compliance Management System (CMS) in order to counter this challenge in the best possible way.

 On this page